Downtown Kelowna Members Centre

 Visit www.getyouthworking.ca or call 1-888-665-8867 ext 1 for more information.

 Okanagan co+Lab is hosting a series of workshops over the next few months that will be very beneficial to businesses and startups called co+Learn.
 Local experts with experience in teaching skills like copywriting, marketing, project management and design will be hosting various workshops over the following month.
 Check out the complete schedule (here) and register at co+Learn.

 The Wellness @ Work series will kick off on June 2, 2015.
 Learn new ways of bringing health into your work environment and life.
 The first session will include a presentation from Zen Corporate Yoga on yoga and meditation.
 CLICK HERE for the details and Eventbrite registration.

 GOVERNEMENT GRANT FOR BUSINESS TRAINING

 Are you a micro-business owner?
 Do you not have a University degree or industry certification?
 Are there skills that you could develop that would help your business?

-The Micro-Business Training Pilot Program (“MBT Program”) offers eligible small business owners funded training programs in general business skills such as bookkeeping, marketing, social media, management, and other areas with the goal of improving productivity, decreasing costs and generating new revenue.
-Eligible micro-business owners can receive up to $1500 as funding support for courses in a variety of formats (online, classroom and/or on-site).
+The Micro-Business Training Program (“MBT Program”) offers eligible small business owners funded training programs in general business skills such as bookkeeping, marketing, social media, management, and other areas with the goal of improving productivity, decreasing costs and generating new revenue.
+Eligible micro-business owners can receive up to $1000 as funding support for courses in a variety of formats (online, classroom and/or on-site).
 Training is offered by institutions across the province including universities, colleges, PCTIA accredited institutions, and Private Trainers.